umanlp/SpkAtt-2023/README.md

 ![alt text](img/json-format-task1.png "Data format task 1")

-In the example above, we only have one cue (and therefore only one dictionary in the Annotations list).
+<p>In the example above, we only have one cue (and therefore only one dictionary in the Annotations list).</p>

-The cue has the paragraph id "18" and the token id "3".
-To retrieve the word form for this cue, you can extract the token with id 3 (i.e., the fourth token in the list) from paragraph 18, which is "lehnen".
+<p>The cue has the paragraph id "18" and the token id "3".
+To retrieve the word form for this cue, you can
+extract the token with id 3 (i.e., the fourth token in the list) from paragraph 18, which is "lehnen".
 This is a particle verb and the verb prefix is encoded as 'PTK' (paragraph 18, token id 8 => "ab").
 In addition to the cue word(s) and its particle, the Annotations include the roles for this cue (i.e., Source, Message, Addresse, Topic, Medium and Evidence.
-For more information, see the annotation guidelines (folder: guidelines).
+For more information, see the annotation guidelines (folder: guidelines).</p>